 - 1 cup sliced almonds plus more for garnish

 - 2 tbsp smoked paprika

 - 1 tbsp kosher salt

-- 1 1/2 cups basic Tomato Sauce (see below) Or more if you'd like the dish to be more 'saucy'
+- 1 1/2 cups basic tomato sauce see below (or more if you like more sauce!)

 - Cooked rice for serving

 Warm the oil in a large skillet over medium heat and add the onions, celery and garlic.
 Cook, stirring until the vegetables have softened but not browned, about 8 minutes.
 Let cool.

 In a large bowl combine the cooled onion mixture, chicken, almonds, paprika, cinnamon and salt.
 Mix well with clean hands and shape into golf ball sized balls.

 Film the bottom of a large skillet with oil and heat over medium-high until shimmering but not smoking.

 Working in batches to avoid overcrowding, add the meatballs in a single layer and let cook undisturbed until they've browned on the bottom and can be easily turned over, 3-5 minutes.
 Continue cooking until browned on all sides, about 8 minutes total.